See the supported connectors for Application Integration.

 - Create new function.
 Select this option to create a new Cloud Function associated with integration.
 Enter the Cloud Function Name and select the function region from the drop-down list.

 A basic Google Cloud function is created in your Google Cloud project and is associated with your integration.
 The task configuration pane displays the Trigger URL and the Task Parameters of the Cloud Function.

 Edit a Cloud Function task

-Configuring a Cloud Function task in Apigee Integration creates a basic HTTP triggered Cloud Function in your Google Cloud project.
+Configuring a Cloud Function task in Application Integration creates a basic HTTP triggered Cloud Function in your Google Cloud project.

-To edit a Cloud Function task, do the following:
+To edit a Cloud Function task, perform the following steps:

 - In the task configuration pane, click Open Cloud Function.